bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 [Esse quam videri](https://en.wikipedia.org/wiki/Esse_quam_videri).
 "To be, rather than to seem".

-**I am grateful to all the people who have substantially contributed to modern humanity!**
+**I am grateful to all the PEOPLE WHO HAVE SUBSTANTIALLY CONTRIBUTED TO MODERN SOCIETY!**

 **Likewise I am sad about all the people and mobs pulling modern humanity backwards.
 I believe they can get better.**